 The Audit Committee has reviewed the nature and amount of non-audit services provided by KPMG LLP, Chartered Professional Accountants to the Corporation to ensure auditor independence.
-Fees paid to KPMG LLP and to the Corporation's former auditor, PricewaterhouseCoopers LLP, for audit and non-audit services in the last two fiscal years are outlined in the following table:
+Fees paid to KPMG LLP for audit and non-audit services in the last two fiscal years are outlined in the following table:

 Fees Paid for Period Ended Fees Paid for Period Ended

-Nature of Services December 31, 2022 December 31, 2021
+Nature of Services December 31, 2023 December 31, 2022

-Audit Fees (1)
+Audit Fees (1) \$312,440 \$196,613

-KPMG LLP \$196,613 \$220,752

-PricewaterhouseCoopers LLP \$nil \$nil

-Audit-Related Fees (2)
+Audit-Related Fees (2) \$nil \$nil

-KPMG LLP (5) \$nil \$84,263

-PricewaterhouseCoopers LLP (5) \$nil \$48,311

-Tax Fees (3)
+Tax Fees (3) \$10,827 \$nil

-KPMG LLP \$nil \$4,458

-PricewaterhouseCoopers LLP \$nil \$nil

-All Other Fees (4)
+All Other Fees (4) \$nil \$nil

-KPMG LLP \$nil \$nil

-PricewaterhouseCoopers LLP \$nil \$nil

-Total
+Total \$323,267 \$196,613

-KPMG LLP \$196,613 \$309,473

-PricewaterhouseCoopers LLP \$nil \$48,311

 (1) "Audit Fees" include fees necessary to perform the annual audit and quarterly reviews of the Corporation's financial statements.
-Audit Fees include fees for review of tax provisions and for accounting consultations on matters reflected in
+Audit Fees include fees for review of tax provisions and for accounting consultations on matters reflected in the financial statements.
+Audit Fees also include audit or other attest services required by legislation or regulation, such as comfort letters, consents, reviews of securities filings and statutory audits.

-- the financial statements.
-Audit Fees also include audit or other attest services required by legislation or regulation, such as comfort letters, consents, reviews of securities filings and statutory audits. - (2) "Audit-Related Fees" include services that are traditionally performed by the auditor.
-These audit-related services include employee benefit audits, due diligence assistance, accounting consultations on proposed transactions, internal control reviews and audit or attest services not required by legislation or regulation. - "Tax Fees" include fees for all tax services other than those included in "Audit Fees" and "Audit-Related Fees".
-This category includes fees for tax compliance (KPMG LLP \$nil/PricewaterhouseCoopers LLP \$nil 2022 / KPMG LLP \$4,458/PricewaterhouseCoopers LLP \$nil 2021), tax planning (KPMG LLP \$nil/PricewaterhouseCoopers LLP \$nil 2022 / KPMG LLP \$nil/PricewaterhouseCoopers LLP \$nil 2021) and tax advice (KPMG LLP \$nil/PricewaterhouseCoopers LLP \$nil 2021).
-Tax planning and tax advice includes assistance with tax audits and appeals, tax advice related to mergers and acquisitions, and requests for rulings or technical advice from tax authorities. - (4) "All Other Fees" include all other non-audit services. - (5) Related to work performed in connection with short form prospectus filed by the Corporation pursuant to the Secondary Offering.
-These costs were subsequently reimbursed by Cenovus.
+- (2) "Audit-Related Fees" include services that are traditionally performed by the auditor.
+These audit-related services include employee benefit audits, due diligence assistance, accounting consultations on proposed transactions, internal control reviews and audit or attest services not required by legislation or regulation. - (3) "Tax Fees" include fees for all tax services other than those included in "Audit Fees" and "Audit-Related Fees".
+This category includes fees for tax compliance (\$10,827 2023/\$nil 2022), tax planning (\$nil 2023/\$nil 2022) and tax advice (\$nil 2023 /\$n 2022).
+Tax planning and tax advice includes assistance with tax audits and appeals, tax advice related to mergers and acquisitions, and requests for rulings or technical advice from tax authorities. - (4) "All Other Fees" include all other non-audit services.